rkpareek/supertest-mocha-framework/README.md

 ### Creating Test Cases

 - Use the `test` object to create test cases
+- Use `test.assert` to apply the chaijs assertion
 - Pass the `options` object to test object
 - Response can be handled in `Callback` function